dtbkhanh/dtbkhanh.github.io/about.md

-layout: page
-title: "About Me"
-permalink: /about/

----

-# About Me

 Hi, I'm Khanh! 👋
 I'm a data analyst with 3+ years of hands-on experience transforming raw data into meaningful insights.